Wat Saket: Golden Mount Temple in Bangkok

 The Wat Saket temple, or better known as the Golden Mount in Bangkok, is a Buddhist temple in Thailand located in the district of Pom Prap Sattru Phai.
-This impressive temple complex is certainly one of the most beautiful sights in the old town of Bangkok.
-A 318 steps pathway leads up to a marvellous golden Chedi and from the top you will get spoiled by scenic ambience.
-Here, from the terrace you can enjoy a breath-taking panoramic view across the rooftops of Bangkok.
+Visiting this impressive temple complex is certainly one of the most beautiful things to do in Bangkok.
+A 318 steps pathway leads up to a marvelous golden Chedi and from the top you will get spoiled by scenic ambience.
+Here, from the terrace, you can enjoy a breathtaking panoramic view across the rooftops of Bangkok.
 The ascent to Wat Saket is also worth the effort; beautiful bells, mystical statues and the many details make this temple really worth a visit.

-The Wat Saket in Bangkok is located at a height of 79 meters and in order to reach the top of the temple 318 steps have to be climbed.
-Honestly, it`s not that tiring, the low steps are easy to walk.
+The Wat Saket in Bangkok is located at a height of 79 meters and is known to be one of the best temples in Bangkok.
+In order to reach the top of the temple 318 steps have to be climbed.
+Honestly, it’s not that tiring, the low steps are easy to walk.
 The way up is really idyllic!
 Take some time for the walk and enjoy the beautiful surrounding.
 You will pass exotic plants, beautiful Buddha statues, small streams and also some bizarre figures.
-Especially interesting are the bells of Wat Saket, which are part of the prayer ritual.
+Especially lovely to see are the bells of Wat Saket, which are part of the prayer ritual.

 At the top, the mood is just magical!
 Such an amazing place of peace and quietness.
-Only the small bells ring in the wind and only the monks’ prayer ceremonies can be heard out of the speakers.
+Only the small bells ring in the wind, and only the monks’ prayer ceremonies can be heard out of the speakers.
 A large golden chedi is located right in the middle of the upper platform and you can watch the faithful as they circle them with their offerings.
 The meditative silence invites to linger for a while, so make sure you take your time for the visit.
 Without a doubt, the absolute highlight of the temple is the brilliant view all over Bangkok.
-From here you can enjoy a 360-degree view over the rooftops of the city.

 Tip: This viewpoint is especially popular in the evening.
 From here you can experience unforgettable sunsets!